ElLuchoMan/restaurante-back/README.md

 ## Database Tables
 - **nomina**: stores payroll records including amount, state, and audit timestamps.
 - **reserva**: manages restaurant reservations with date, time, party size, and status.
-- **precio_producto_hist**: tracks product price changes over time, closing previous entries when prices update.
+- **precio_producto_hist**: tracks product price changes over time with an effective date for each entry.
 - **cambios_horario**: logs schedule adjustments such as opening/closing hours and whether the restaurant opens.

 ## Testing